PGMacDesign/PGMacTips/README.md

 ```

-And include this underneath your dependencies section:
+And include this in your dependencies section:

 ```java